bionode/bionode-watermill-tutorial/README.md

 Unlike **join**, **junction** allows to run multiple tasks in parallel.

-However we will have to create a new task since if we simply replace in the previous pipeline **join** with **junction**, we will end up with a file named `test_file.txt` with nothing written inside, because if you create the file and write to it at the same time, write won't work, but the file will be
+However, we will have to create a new task since if we simply replace in the previous pipeline **join** with **junction**, we will end up with a file named `test_file.txt` with nothing written inside, because if you create the file and write to it at the same time, write won't work, but the file will be